 How are seizures different for people with a learning disability?

-There are many types of epileptic seizure and for anybody with epilepsy, they can affect awareness, feelings, movement or behaviour.
-For example, focal impaired awareness seizures (previously called 'complex focal seizures') can include automatisms (repetitive movements without a purpose) such as lip smacking or fiddling with clothing.
+There are many types of epileptic seizure and for anybody with epilepsy they can affect awareness, feelings, movement, or behaviour.
+For example, focal impaired awareness seizures can include repetitive movements without a purpose (automatisms), such as lip smacking or fiddling with clothing.
 Confusion can also be part of a seizure, and many people have periods of confusion after a seizure.

-What happens to someone with a learning disability during a seizure will not necessarily be any different from what happens to someone who does not have a learning disability.
+What happens during a seizure when someone has a learning disability will not necessarily be any different from what happens in someone without a learning disability.
 However, for some people with a learning disability, seizures may appear different in any of the following ways:

 • their seizures may be more frequent